geedevsnairobi/GEENairobi/contents/home.md

-Google Earth Engine Developer Community Nairobi (GEEDEVS Nairobi Community) is an open-source subgroup of the larger Google Developer Groups Nairobi focused on developing sustainable solutions.
+Google Earth Engine Developer Community Nairobi (GEEDEVS Nairobi Community) is an open-source subgroup of the larger Google Developer Groups Nairobi focused on developing sustainable and Nature-Based Solutions.

-Digital Innovative Projects for a Healthy and Sustainable Planet.
+Digital Innovative Projects for a Healthy and Livable Planet.

 GEE Nairobi is a Unit/Track of GDG Nairobi dedicated to using Earth Observation technologies for creating digital solutions for climate and environment innovations.
 The community focus on offering hands-on technical skills through workshops, delivering expert-led sessions, open fireside chats, and collaborative project implementation sessions generously to everyone on the planet Earth.
 The community use Google Earth Engine, Google Earth, Google Maps, Remote Sensing tools and other Earth Observation technologies.